Mobassar4u/Tata-Play-IPTV-India/README.md

 + A working brain
 + Knowledge of basic python
-+ A working TataPlay account
++ A working Tata Play IPTV account
 + Channels that you want to watch, already subscribed (I'm sorry, no freebies)

 ## Script (Difficult)